Western Cape Government Economic War Room

 In November 2018, a meeting between the WCPDF chair, Deon van Zyl, and the then Western Cape Government (WCG) Minister of Economic Opportunities, Alan Winde, planted the seeds firmly in the ground, with the Minister committing to the setting up of such a war room.
 With the Minister becoming the WCG Premier in 2019, work on the war room escalated culminating in a launch in September 2019, during the Premier’s first 100 days in office, and incorporating five economic areas deemed to be those most crucial to kickstarting the provincial economy and creating much-needed jobs.

-To date, in terms of the property development and construction sectors, a pilot programme also launched in September has seen a WCG-appointed task team interview various private sector members and organisations to identify the key issues to be tackled.
+In terms of the property development and construction sectors, a pilot programme launched in September saw a WCG-appointed task team interview various private sector members and organisations to identify the key issues to be tackled.
 A report outlining progress made up to November 2019, submitted to the WCPDF by Premier Alan Winde, can be found here.
-The WCPDF’s monthly newsletter contains regular updates on this project.